The game is played by three players.

-The goal is to play all his tiles (empty his hand) to score points.
+The goal is to play all one's tiles (empty one's hand) to score points (this is one round).

 The tiles are dealt: 12 to each player, the remaining 12 forming a common draw pile.

 Every player will get an opportunity to draw and play every turn.